Parchment Paper, Wax Paper or Aluminum Foil? The Ultimate Food WrappingGuide

-For example, if you run out of parchment paper, you can use non-stick foil in the oven.
+Sure, it's true: If you run out of parchment paper, you can use non-stick foil in the oven.
 Wax paper, on the other hand, is not the same as parchment paper.
-"While both papers have non-stick properties, and are safe in the microwave, wax paper is made by applying a food-safe wax coating to the surface of the thin paper," says Charry Brown, senior manager of the Reynolds Test Kitchen for over 20 years.
+"While both papers have non-stick properties, and are safe in the microwave, wax paper is made by applying a food-safe wax coating to the surface of the thin paper," says Charry Brown, senior manager of the Reynolds Test Kitchen for more than 20 years.
 Why is this important?
 It means wax paper cannot be exposed to direct heat in an oven, she explains, while parchment paper can.

 When to Use Wax Paper